Opinion | Australia is standing up to Facebook and Big Tech. It shouldn’t fight alone.

 It’s now the turn of Big Tech to be bent to the human will.
 We need to keep the good and dump the bad.
 We need to demand it pays its way.

 And the world shouldn’t let plucky Australia stand on its own.
-Consider this an urgent friendly request.
+Consider this an urgent friend request.

 Read more: